mike12724/VR_Final/Space Shooter/README.txt

 Unity version 2018 1.1
 Baud rate 115200

+**Run the Game**
+In the Space Shooter folder, go to the Builds folder.
+In Builds, run the Builds Unity application in the HMD.
+To make any changes, in Space Shooter, go to Assets\Scenes and open SampleScene in Unity.

 **VRDUINO Usage**
 Orientation tracking is implemented for the VRduino in the vrduino/vrduino.ino and accompanying scripts.
 Instructions are included within that file on how to implement orientation tracking.